ier/dotfiles/docs/usefull_comands.md

 #### Ubuntu
 * `sudo update-alternatives --config java`

+### jre-openjdk and jre-openjdk-headless are in conflict
+`sudo pacman -S java-runtime`

 ### Cmus, a lightweight ncurses music player
 1. Install with `sudo pacman -S cmus`
 2. Run with `cmus`